Is the world made of loops?: The Aharonov-Bohm effect

 to (the wavefunction along) the boundary $\partial\omega\equiv\sigma_0$ and hence to the interference pattern on the screen.
 The electromagnetism on $\omega$ is related to the circulation around the boundary by Stokes's theorem

-The electromagnetic field\footnote{It is perhaps easiest to think of $F$ as a purely \emph{magnetic} field $\mathbf{B}$ produced by the current density $\mathbf{J}=d*\mathbf{B}$ in the solenoid.} $F=dA$ produced by the solenoid is confined\footnote{\citet{Mattingly07} argues that the magnetic field \emph{is} present on the annulus $\mu'$, since its many components are.
-Indeed they cancel by addition, but one can wonder about the physical meaning of the sum.} to a middle region $\mu\subset\omega$ surrounded by an isolating region\footnote{It will be convenient to view $\mu$ and $\omega$ as concentric disks.} $\mu'=\omega -\mu$ where $F$ vanishes but not $A$.
+The electromagnetic field\footnote{It is perhaps easiest to think of $F$ as a purely \emph{magnetic} field $\mathbf{B}$ produced by the current density $\mathbf{J}=d*\mathbf{B}$ in the solenoid.} $F=dA$ produced by the solenoid is confined\footnote{\citet{Mattingly07} argues that the magnetic field \emph{is} present on the annulus $\alpha$, since its many components are.
+Indeed they cancel by addition, but one can wonder about the physical meaning of the sum.} to a middle region $\mu\subset\omega$ surrounded by an isolating region\footnote{Viewing $\mu$ and $\omega$ as concentric discs, which is convenient, makes their difference an annulus.} $\alpha=\omega -\mu$ where $F$ vanishes but not $A$.
+Usually there's just one (cylindrical) shield, around the solenoid; but for the clean delimitation of an (arbitrarily large) intermediate annulus it can be useful to think of \emph{two} coaxial cylindrical shields: one keeping the electromagnetic field \emph{in} inside a larger one keeping the wavefunction \emph{out}.\footnote{In fact there are not two but three `discs' or `circles' or `loops': first, the support of $F$; then, the shield delimiting the annulus on the outside; and finally, the loop running through the wave-function.
+To simplify, I have conflated the last two.
+If one would rather distinguish, there is an `integration loop' outside a circle `keeping the wave-function out' (outside the support of $F$).}

-Varying the current through the solenoid changes the arbitrarily distant interference pattern, which is surprising.
+Varying the current through the solenoid changes the arbitrarily distant interference pattern, which is perhaps surprising.